 In an exhibition organized by Jake Chapman (right) with Peace One Day founder Jeremy Gilley, artists American Assault Rifles to Weapons For Peace.
 Image courtesy of Bonhams

 LONDON— In an era plagued with wars, civil unrest and terrorism, any talk about peace is always a welcome oasis.
-As International Day of Peace (Peace Day, 21 September) draws near, Bonhams auction house in conjunction with leading contemporary artist are planning what has been termed Weapons For Peace.
+As International Day of Peace (Peace Day, 21 September) draws near, Bonhams auction house in conjunction with leading contemporary artists are planning what has been termed Weapons For Peace.
 The idea is for leading contemporary artists to turn decommissioned American assault rifles into cutting-edge works of art.
-Coordinated by Peace One Day, a not-for-profit group which campaigns for global recognition of the International Day of Peace, the works created by the artists will be auctioned by Bonhams auction house on October 16th as part of their prestigious Post-War & Contemporary Art sale.
+Coordinated by Peace One Day, a not-for-profit group which campaigns for global recognition of the International Day of Peace, the works created by the artists will be auctioned by Bonhams Auction House on October 16th as part of their prestigious Post-War & Contemporary Art sale.